 Of course, as I mentioned in my last article, How To Handle Your Puppy’s First Night At Home, training your puppy will require consistency and patience.

-Teaching The Puppy His Name
+How To Teach Your Puppy His Name

 From the Guide Dogs of America Handbook: